Create, – as in making a change and creating not only products, but opportunities and relations for small producers and communities.

 Sustain, as in creating opportunities for alternative income and resilience building for communities.
 To promote sustainablility in production, – usage of raw materials and long term relations to the market

-HOUSE BY THE SEA cooperates formally and informally with national and international institutions within the frame work of the 17 global development goals.
-We are involved in national- and international network for development, trade and design.
+HOUSE BY THE SEA cooperates formally and informally with national and international institutions, we are involved in national- and international network for development, trade and design.

 We are a Fair Trade Company, approved by Fair Trade Denmark a member of World Fair Trade Organisation ( WFTO ).